 3- Changes in Tooth Appearance

-People with bruxism might notice their teeth actually wearing down due to the grinding.
+People with bruxism might notice their teeth actually wearing down due to the teeth grinding at night.
 If you notice your teeth appear shorter or if your upper teeth seem to have a flat, even appearance, you might have this problem.

 Your Dentist Can Help

 Tooth grinding is a common problem with a simple solution.
 Your dentist can create a customized nightguard to protect your teeth while you sleep.
 These devices are relatively inexpensive and very effective.
 Dental insurance often covers them too.
-To learn more, call Smile Artisans at 832-220-6087.
+To learn more, call Smile Artisans.